Mercedes EQC 4x4² Stands Tall With Portal Axles And Chunky Tires

 Mercedes has announced a rather drastic cost-cutting plan that will see the death of the manual gearbox and the elimination of many engines and possibly some models.
 That doesn’t mean the three-pointed star won’t stop from time to time and have a bit of fun by investing money in extremely rad concepts.
 Following the bonkers E-Class All-Terrain 4x42 from 2017, the lifted wagon is now getting an electric SUV counterpart in the EQC 4x42.

 Much like the G500 4x42 and the ridiculously cool G650 Landaulet, the lifted zero-emissions SUV has portal axles for ultimate off-road prowess.
 With the wheels no longer at the same height as the axle center, the ground clearance has more than doubled, from the series 140 mm (5.5 inches) of the EQC 400 4Matic to a whopping 293 mm (11.5 inches).
-To put that number into perspective, it’s 58 mm (2.3 inches) higher than the all-conquering G-Class.
+To put that number into perspective, it’s 23 mm (nearly one inch) higher than the all-conquering G-Class.

 Gallery: Mercedes EQC 4x4² concept